 Mapping Mesopotamian Monuments presents a topographical survey of the standing historical monuments and architecture in the region from Iraqi Kurdistan and Southeastern Anatolia (Turkey), to Southern Iraq.
 A work in progress, this monument survey covers all historical periods from ancient to modern.
 It includes ancient Mesopotamian rock reliefs carved into the cliff faces of the mountains, early Christian churches and monasteries, early Islamic, Ottoman and twentieth century architecture and monuments.
 This database of images invites you to explore the multiple layers of the rich historical landscape of Mesopotamia.
 Envisioned and directed by Professor Zainab Bahrani, the basis of the survey is an on-going field project that assesses the condition of monuments, maps their locations and records them with digital techniques in order to provide a record and to facilitate future preservation work across this region.

-The project began in 2012 and has been supported by a grant from the Columbia University President's Global Innovation Fund.
+The project began in 2012 and has been supported by a grant from the Columbia University President's Global Innovation Fund with additional support by the Chrest Foundation.

 'Amadiya Citadel - View of the Citadel from the South